marioizquierdo/backbone-formwell/README.md

 </form>
 ```

 Don't implement Backbone.Model `validate` method, and don't override `isValid`.
 Those methods need to be left untouched, because we want `set` and `save` to work properly even if the model is invalid, in order to keep the form and the model attributes in sync.
-(Backbone methods `set` and `save` depend on the `validation` method in a way that is too confusing for a dinamic form, the easiest workaround I could find is to just avoid using `validate`).
+(Backbone methods `set` and `save` depend on the `validation` method in a way that is too confusing for a dinamic form, the easiest workaround I could find is to just avoid using `validate`). **Update**: newer versions of Backbone don't block the `set` method with the validation, but I still prefer to have a different method for full compatibility.

 Formwell will expect the model to have the method `validateModel` instead.
 Create the method `validateModel` in the model.
-If model.attributes are valid, don't return anything from validateModel;
+If model.attributes are valid, don't return anything from validateModel (undefined, null, false or '');
 if they are invalid, return an errors object, where keys are the invalid attribute names and the values the error messages.

 For example: